David Diao: Career

 Diao completed his undergraduate degree at Kenyon College in Gambier, Ohio and in 1964 he moved back to New York.
 There he began working as an artist in the late 1960s.
 Firstly, he got the job as the sweeper-upper at the Kootz Gallery.
 Sam Kootz, the owner of this gallery, was among the first to show Abstract Expressionism.
 In 1966 he worked at the Guggenheim, where he installed shows in case some extra help was necessary.

 He first won acclaim and public attention with an exhibition at Paula Cooper Gallery in 1969.
 He is known for his simplification of form, minimal compositions, and uses of stylized text and typography.

 Diao has served on the faculty at Hampshire College where he met Walid Raad, with whom he has collaborated.
 Diao's work was included at dOCUMENTA 13.
 His work is featured in the collection of the Hirshhorn Museum and Sculpture Garden, MoMA, the Whitney Museum of American Art, SFMOMA, Rennes's public council collection, among others.
 Diao taught at the Cooper Union in the early 70s and was then mostly doing color field painting made by squeegying paint across a large canvas.

 In 2008 he had his first exhibition in China.

 In 2012, he was elected into the National Academy of Design.
 He received a Foundation for Contemporary Arts Grants to Artists award (2015).

-Diao is currently represented by Postmasters in New York, Tanya Leighton in Berlin and Office Baroque in Brussels.
+Diao is currently represented by Greene Naftali, New York; Tanya Leighton, Berlin; and Office Baroque, Brussels.